richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 This is the home page for my [[digital garden|digital garden]] - thanks for visiting!

+If you're not familiar with the idea of a digital garden, I recommend you start with [[Maggie Appleton's Brief History & Ethos of the Digital Garden|this lovely illustrated guide]] by [[Maggie Appleton|Maggie Appleton]].

 There's some visitor caution advised: [[What will you encounter in my digital garden？|lots of the stuff in this garden is incomplete]].

 I'm working on a [[digital garden - field guide for visitors|field guide]], but it's nowhere year finished yet (like a lot of stuff in this garden!).